 In the aftermath, Lee Iacocca had this to say: “Clamming up is what we did at Ford in the late ’70s when we were bombarded with suits over the Pinto, which was involved in a lot of gas tank fires.
 The suits might have bankrupted the company, so we kept our mouths shut for fear of saying anything that just one jury might have construed as an admission of guilt.
 Winning in court was our top priority; nothing else mattered.”

-If you or someone you love was hurt by a defective or dangerous product, you may be entitled to compensation for the damages you’ve suffered.
+If you or someone you love was hurt by a defective or dangerous product in Philadelphia, you may be entitled to compensation for the damages you’ve suffered.
 To schedule a free, confidential consultation with an experienced Philadelphia car accident lawyer, call our personal injury law offices at (215) 709-6940, or contact us online.
 We don’t charge a fee unless you win, so call right away to get started.